01 of 11

-Now take the avocado half in your non dominant hand.
+Take the avocado half in your non-dominant hand.
 Using a large spoon, carefully scoop between the flesh and skin, loosening the fruit from the skin.
 You should be able to get the avocado out in one piece, but if it breaks, that's okay.
 Just keep going until all the flesh is removed from the skin.
 Remember to put it in with the lime juice as you work to prevent browning.Continue to 9 of 11 below.

 09 of 11

-Use a molcajete if you have one available, or use a large bowl and a potato masher or fork to completely mash the avocado.
+Use a molcajete if you have one available, or a large bowl and a potato masher or fork, to completely mash the avocado.
 You can leave it as chunky as you want.Continue to 10 of 11 below.

 10 of 11